0yco/AcademicProjects/Tek3/Gomoku/README.md

   ```
 - Ensure your bot communicates using the mandatory protocol for interacting with game engines like liskvork.

+### 🖥️ Running on Windows

+- **Piskvork Setup**:
+  - Download and install Piskvork from [SourceForge](https://sourceforge.net/projects/piskvork/).
+  - Place your AI bot executable `pbrain-gomoku-ai-[version].exe` in the Piskvork directory.
+  - Configure Piskvork to use your bot for playing Gomoku.

+This allows you to test and play against your AI bot on a Windows environment using Piskvork.

 ---

 ## 🌟 Project Description